KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ### Revitalization Effort

-The church was also ready for a new community outreach campaign.
+In addition to the website, church members were also ready for a new community outreach campaign.
 In the process of doing research for this outreach campaign, I would learn more about the problems (and opportunities) facing the Pretty Prairie United Methodist Church and the national [United Methodist Church](http://www.umc.org).

 ## Solution